eodud0582/Customer_Sentiment_Analysis_on_Amazon_Digital_Products/README.md

 ## A Study of Customer Reviews on Digital Products
 ---

-This project leverages natural language processing (NLP) and machine learning to understand customer sentiments in digital product reviews.
+This study leverages natural language processing (NLP) and machine learning to understand customer sentiments in digital product reviews.
 By analyzing customer feedback, I aim to provide actionable insights for businesses to improve their products and customer experiences.

 ## Key Features
 - Sentiment classification (positive/negative)